MoonBoyMubarak/REST-API/DOCUMENTATION.md

 Documentation for REST API
 Flask User Management App

-This documentation provides details on how to use the Flask User Management API.
+This documentation provides details on how to use the REST Flask User Management API.
 This API allows you to create, retrieve, update, and delete user records in a SQLite database.

 Base URL
 ________